NVIDIA-Genomics-Research/rapids-single-cell-examples/README.md

 <img align="left" width="240" height="200" src="https://github.com/rmovva/rapids-single-cell-examples/blob/scatac_gpu/images/60k_bmmc_dsciATAC.png?raw=true">

-We demonstrate the use of RAPIDS to accelerate the analysis of single-cell ATAC-seq data from 60,495 cells with 25,000 peaks.
-We start with the peak-cell matrix from GEO, perform peak selection, normalization, dimensionality reduction, clustering, and visualization.
+We demonstrate the use of RAPIDS to accelerate the analysis of single-cell ATAC-seq data from 60,495 cells.
+We start with the peak-cell matrix, then perform peak selection, normalization, dimensionality reduction, clustering, and visualization.
 We also visualize regulatory activity at marker genes and compute differential peaks.
-The notebook runs on a 16GB V100 GPU.

 ### Example Dataset

 The dataset was made publicly available by Lareau et al., on GEO.
-We processed the dataset to include only cells in the 'Resting' condition and nonzero peaks.
+We processed the dataset to include only cells in the 'Resting' condition and peaks with nonzero coverage.
 Use the following command to download (1) the processed peak-cell count matrix for this dataset (.h5ad), (2) the set of nonzero peak names (.npy), and (3) the cell metadata (.csv), and store them in the `data` folder:

 ```bash
 wget -P <path to this repository>/data https://rapids-single-cell-examples.s3.us-east-2.amazonaws.com/dsci_resting_nonzeropeaks.h5ad; \